idelchi/gonc/README.md

 `gonc` is a simple command-line utility that provides secure file encryption with support for deterministic and non-deterministic modes.

-It provides commands for key generation, encryption, and decryption.
+It provides commands for encryption and decryption.

 ## Installation